-As in any type of marketing, a tailored mobile marketing strategy is essential.
-Your mobile strategy will be based on your industry, audience and goals.
-Success in mobile marketing also depends on quality brand experiences for mobile users.
+As in all marketing, a tailored strategy for mobile marketing is essential.
+Your strategy is determined by your business, audience and goals.
+Your effectiveness depends on delivering quality brand experiences for mobile users.
 It’s all about the customer.
 Always start there.

 Get Persona-ble for Mobile